CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 PART III — THE LEGISLATURE (1972; A84)

-1. Legislative power resides in a Parliament consisting of the House of Assembly and the Senate.
+1. Legislative power resides in a unicameral House of Assembly.

-2. Members of the House are elected by universal adult suffrage for four years.
+2. Members of the House are elected by universal adult suffrage for terms not exceeding four years.

 Article 8A — Electoral Commission (A84)